Case Management Assistant

 - Work with children and/or families to help them understand problems, define goals, and develop realistic plans; initiate and implement action to ensure children are safeguarded from harm.

-- Implement case plans for children and families, including referrals to service providers where needs cannot be met by WCUK .
+- Implement case plans for children and families, including referrals to service providers where needs cannot be met by SCI.

-- Ensure high quality case management documentation (including case management plan, referral documentation, other relevant documentation), whereby making sure that confidentiality and information sharing protocols are me.
+- Ensure high-quality case management documentation (including a case management plan, referral documentation, other relevant documentation), whereby making sure that confidentiality and information sharing protocols are met.

-- With support from the CP Officer, ensure that the community is well informed on the case management service (eligibility/target, function, etc.) .
+- With support from the CM Officer – and CP Program Coordinator ensures that the community is well informed on the case management service (eligibility/target, function, etc.).